UBC-MDS/DSCI_522_Group313/README.md

 Because there are over 80 columns in our dataset, selecting features is an impending matter.
 Using correlation plots, we will try to observe distribution of each variables and relationship between predictors and response.

 ### Sharing of Results
+After development, we will present our model with visualized residual plots, table with coefficients and their interpretations.

-After model development, we will compare our results with the prediction that is made on the airbnb official website, which gives an estimation of how much you can earn as an airbnb host. https://airbnb.ca/host/homes.
+Also, we will compare our results with the prediction that is made on the airbnb official website, which gives an estimation of how much you can earn as an airbnb host: https://airbnb.ca/host/homes.